 MA in Applied Spirituality

 The MA in Applied Spirituality, awarded by Waterford Institute of Technology (WIT), takes place in Milltown Park, Sandford Road, Ranelagh, Dublin 6.
-Applications are now being received for 2018-19.
-Places are limited, so early application is advised.

 For information on the schedule and modules for the MA: